xvik/gradle-animalsniffer-plugin/README.md

 }
 ```

-Animalsniffer task is a [SourceTask](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.SourceTask.html), so task may be configured
+Animalsniffer task is a [SourceTask](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.SourceTask.html) and may be configured
-directly to include/exclude classes from check.
+to include/exclude classes from check.

 NOTE: task operate on compiled classes and not sources!
 Be careful when defining patterns.